top of page

 Learn About Trauma.

 Trauma-focused therapy provides a space for individuals, children, and their families to learn about normal responses to trauma and, specifically, how a traumatic event has impacted them.
-This discovery and learning type helps the client digest why certain thoughts, feelings, and behaviors might occur, gives names and explanations to their experiences, and reminds the client that they are not alone in their experience.
+This discovery and learning type helps the client digest why specific thoughts, feelings, and behaviors might occur, gives names and explanations to their experiences, and reminds the client that they are not alone in their experience.

 Re-Establish Safety.